-- Titebond III Wood Glue (Buy from Amazon)
+- Titebond III Wood Glue (Buy on Amazon)

 - Pocket Hole Screws kit.
-(Buy from Amazon)
+(Buy on Amazon)

 - Frame’s Blue color: Saman water-based wood stain

-- Baltic Birch’s Walnut color: Watco Danish Oil light walnut (Buy from Amazon)
+- Baltic Birch’s Walnut color: Watco Danish Oil light walnut (Buy on Amazon)

 - Kreg Pocket Hole Jig Mini (Buy on Amazon)